CrystalClearServers/CrystalClearServers.github.io/articles/roleplay.md

     - Tell them to stop and do Warn 1, 2, and 3 in separate adverts with a minimum of 5 seconds apart.
     - You may also do this if a player is body-blocking you in or out of a building.

-4. Do not disrespect players in the Out of Character Chat (OOC) as it will not be tolerated.
+4. Do not disrespect players in the Out of Character Chat (OOC); you will be muted, as it will not be tolerated.

 5. Do not prop abuse.
 	- This includes prop climb, prop surf, prop kill, prop block, prop push, prop trap or prop spam.